 - ach Gorilla family has to be visited by a maximum of 8 people per day and the search has to start strictly in the morning with no other sessions in the day.
-This is to minimise invasion into their privacy and stressing them which can unfortunately result into behavioural change.
+This is to minimize invasion into their privacy and stressing them which can unfortunately result into behavioral change.

-- When with the Gorillas, keep a distance of 10 metres from them to minimise chances of them contracting diseases including Covid-19 from humans while at the same time letting the animals feel relaxed.
-Before Covid-19, the mandatory distance between the visitors and the Gorillas was 7 metres, please note.
+- When with the Gorillas, keep a distance of 10 meters from them to minimize chances of them contracting diseases including Covid-19 from humans while at the same time letting the animals feel relaxed.
+Before Covid-19, the mandatory distance between the visitors and the Gorillas was 7 meters, please note.
 In a situation where their babies or even the adults move closer, please do not make any movements neither should you be tempted to touch one.

 - Carry a pair of face masks to keep the animals safe from the Corona Virus which could have been carried by any asymptomatic human in the group.
 Remember visitors are supposed to have checked or vaccinated against the Corona Virus 72 hours before their visit.
 Nevertheless, measures should be in place to leave no space for the Gorillas to contract this virus from the visitors.